Zeta Global acquires Boomtrain to bolster its machine learning tech

 This marks Zeta’s tenth acquisition in the ten years since it was founded and today’s news follows the company’s $140 million Series F round in April, which valued the company at around $1.3 billion.

-As Zeta co-founder and CEO Steinberg told me, the team was looking at acquiring a machine-learning centric marketing firm that could help it jump start its own efforts in this area (where it already has a number of patents).
+As Zeta co-founder and CEO Steinberg told me, the team was looking at acquiring a machine-learning centric marketing firm that could help it jump-start its own efforts in this area (where it already has a number of patents).
 Zeta’s competitors like Adobe and its Marketing Cloud are obviously moving in the same direction.
 With Boomtrain, which had a strong focus on publishing, Zeta found a company that could form the core of its offering going forward.

 The plan is to keep the current Boomtrain product portfolio running for the foreseeable future, but what Steinberg got most excited about is the plan to use this acquisition to use Boomtrain’s machine learning smarts across the Zeta product portfolio.
 “We will merge 100 percent of its machine learning, decisioning and marketing automation in our entire marketing cloud,” he said.
 “It’s a big deal for us technologically.
 We looked at this and thought: is this a buy or a build?”